NLnetLabs/ploutos/docs/ploutos/os_packaging.md

 The script can optionally check different things after initial installation vs after upgrade from a previous installation, by checking the value of the first command line argument provided to the script.
 This will either be `post-install` or `post-upgrade`.

 If the script exits with a non-zero exit code then the `pkg-test` job will fail.

+### Upgrade testing

+To test package upgrade there must exist an earlier version of the package to upgrade from.
+Upgrade testing is only done if a matrix item in `package_test_rules` sets `mode` to `upgrade-from-published` as opposed to `fresh-install`.

+To demonstrate and test the actual end user upgrade experience, upgrade testing installs the most recently published version of the package from its public repository, assuming that that package is an earlier version than the one being built _(**note:** if not you will get an error about the upgrade not being an upgrade)_ and then upgrades it using the newly built package.

+For backward compatibility the testing process assumes by default that the package is located in the NLnet Labs public package repository.
+If it is located in some other repository you can override the default locations using the `deb_apt_key_url` and `deb_apt_source` inputs, and their RPM counterparts `rpm_yum_key_url` and `rpm_yum_repo`.

 ## Outputs